wandb/docs/docs/guides/data-vis/intro.md

 ### **Interactively explore your data**

 View, sort, filter, group, join, and query Tables to understand your data and model performance—no need to browse static files or rerun analysis scripts.
-For example, see this project on [style-transfered audio →](https://wandb.ai/stacey/cshanty/reports/Whale2Song-W-B-Tables-for-Audio--Vmlldzo4NDI3NzM)
+For example, see this project on [style-transferred audio →](https://wandb.ai/stacey/cshanty/reports/Whale2Song-W-B-Tables-for-Audio--Vmlldzo4NDI3NzM)

 ![Listen to original songs and their synthesized versions (with timbre transfer)](/images/data_vis/explore_data.png)